kevinnowland/mnist-models/README.md

 A test passing just means that the function call completes without throwing any errors.
 It is common to use assertion errors to check behavior.

+There are three main types of testing.
+Unit testing is what we focus on here, whereby we test the behavior of individual units of code, trying to test as behavior as completely as possible.
+In extreme cases, one might use test driven development practices whereby one will create mock objects and the tests before writing the actual code.
+While this sounds hard to do, it forces the developper to precisely define classes and their relationships early on and prevents blindly diving into the code.

+A second type of testing is functional testing, which, in the context of a full application, involves testing the desired behavior of the entire application.
+The scope of the testing is coarser than that of unit testing.

+Finally, there is regression testing, which is about ensuring proper behavior in a multi-application environment.
+If you are developing App A and it is called by (is a dependency of) App B which you might not be developing, regression testing is testing that any changes to App A do not cause App B to malfunction.

 ## Linting